 If you have savings, or have extensive sick leave, or are in a two income household then you might be able to extend your waiting period – lowering your premium.

-You will usually have a choice of how long your benefit (the money paid if you need to make a claim) will be paid for - there's normally a choice.
+You will usually have a choice of how long your benefit (the money paid if you need to make a claim) will be paid for – there is normally a choice.
 E.g. if you choose a pay period of 5 years, and need to make a claim, you can receive payments up to 5 years.
 After that the payments will stop - regardless of whether you're able to work or not.
 The longer the benefit term - the higher the premium.

 There are a range of other benefits or options which may be included.
 Check the benefits of your selected plan.